marksteele/drop-bucket/README.md

 There's a perpetual free-tier for Lambda functions, and it's highly likely that the service could run in the free tier with 50 users pretty much forever given the usage scenario I've described so far.

-If our users somehow generated 50000 requests to the Lambdas with a mid-size Lambda of 1.5Gb and each execution took 30 seconds, the execution cost for Lambda would be 30.84$ USD.
-This is an extremely conservative estimate for this scenario.
+If our users somehow generated 5000 requests to the Lambdas with a mid-size Lambda of 1.5Gb and each execution took 30 seconds, the execution cost for Lambda would be 3.08$ USD.

-Lambda sub-total: 30.84$
+Lambda sub-total: 3.08$

 ### Total

-So the total all-in costs for this solution for our scenario is about 40$ per month or a little shy of 1$/month per user.
+So the total all-in costs for this solution for our scenario is about 13$ per month.

+If in a given month users upload half as many files, the price would drop by half.

 ### Cost analysis

-While this is a bit more expensive on a per-user basis than other solutions like Google Drive/DropBox/OneDrive, with DropBucket you get to chose where your files are stored and you don't have to trust in their processes/infrastructure management.
-Everything about DropBucket is easily auditable.
+Looking at some of the other options out there, you can get approximately 1 Tb of storage for about 10$ per month per user.
+That's a pretty good price per user if all your users need 1 Tb of storage, but in scenarios where they only need a few gigabytes it's pretty steep.

+1 Tb of storage in S3 is about 20$ per month.
+Definitely more pricey than some of the cloud storage options out there, on the long run I'd imagine the pay-per-use model of DropBucket is cheaper if you don't need all the fancy features.

 It's hard to be the resiliency, speed, and scalability of S3, as you start going into the terabyte ranges the prices per Gb start dropping off.